Una vista de Toulouse con el rio en primer plano y con la cupula de catedral en el horizonte.

 La Halle de la Machine: One of the Most Unique Things to see in Toulouse

-Looking for something truly out of the ordinary?
-One of the most unforgettable things to do in Toulouse—especially with kids—is a visit to La Halle de la Machine.
-This fantastical world of giant creatures and mechanical marvels is where art, engineering, and imagination collide.
+Looking for something truly out of the ordinary to do in Toulouse?
+Then you have to visit La Halle de la Machine — one of the most unforgettable experiences in Toulouse, especially if you’re traveling with kids.
+This fantastic world of giant creatures and mechanical wonders is where art, engineering, and imagination come together on a grand scale.

 Located on the historic Montaudran runway, this immense industrial hangar is home to Ariane the spider, a fire-breathing dragon, and Asterion the Minotaur—a towering 14-ton mechanical beast that walks, snorts, and even carries passengers on its back.